CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

 ## Logstash Pipelines
 You can write [custom pipelines](https://www.elastic.co/guide/en/logstash/current/pipeline.html) to help enrich your data when passed through Logstash.

-You can set your custom logstash pipeline under `customLogstashPipeline` in your `values.yaml` file of your deployment.
+You can set your custom Logstash pipeline under `customLogstashPipeline` in your `values.yaml` file of your deployment.

-!!! example "Partial values.yaml to add a simple logstash pipeline"
+!!! example "Partial values.yaml to add a simple Logstash pipeline"
     ```yaml
     ...
-    # Turn on logstash support
+    # Turn on Logstash support
     useLogstash: true
     customLogstashPipeline: |
       input {